FlagOpen/FlagScale/README.md

 #####  You can also directly copy, modify, and use existing YAML examples.

-  __NOTE__ :The parameters you define will be passed to Megatron and will be flattened.
+  __NOTE__ : The parameters you define will be passed to Megatron and will be flattened.
 Please do not define parameters with the same name.

 #### Pretrain the Aquila model